Infiniti LE

 The Infiniti LE is a concept car developed by the Infiniti division of Nissan Motors and was revealed to the public at the 2012 New York Auto Show.
-The LE names comes from Luxury first and Electric second.
+The LE name comes from Luxury first and Electric second.

 An Infiniti spokesperson said the vehicle shown is a "production intent" concept and would be on the market in 2014.
 In May 2013 the company said that it was waiting for inductive charging industry standards before launching the vehicle.